 Research suggests that some vitamins might play a key role in skin health.
 In many cases, these vitamins are most effective when a person applies them directly to the skin.
 Following a healthful, balanced diet that is free of vitamin and nutrient deficiencies may improve skin health by boosting overall health.

 Vitamins are not revolutionary, however.
-They are
+They are naturally occurring substances that the human body needs to function normally.

 So, the main way in which vitamins affect skin health is by ensuring that the body remains healthy overall.